Madhavan112/Rock-Paper-Scissor/README.md

 HTML:

-fundamental tags of html are used
+Fundamental tags of html are used

 CSS: